yupiel/thoughts/content/projects/SuperBLT Native Plugin Template.md

 Well this really is kind of trivial.
 I should be able to just get all of these in and then get the dll to load right?

 ### Downfall
-So remember how [[SuperBLT Native Plugin Template#Initial Victories|in the first chapter]], when I set the exports of the dll to match the ones from the Native Plugin Library code.
-That I then checked against the Borderless Window Plugin's dll's exports?
+So remember how [[SuperBLT Native Plugin Template#Initial Victories|in the first chapter]], when I set the exports of the `dll` to match the ones from the Native Plugin Library code.
+That I then checked against the `Borderless Window Plugin`'s `dll`'s exports?

 Yeah turns out that I missed one very crucial step but I'll get to that in a second.
 First of all I'll talk about how I got to finding this out.

-After all the effort of previous chapters, I now had hand defined every lua function that's defined in the Native Plugin Library/Template in rust but still couldn't get the game to not crash and burn when loading the dll.
-However sadly this also meant, that my dll didn't actually want to build.
+After all the effort of previous chapters, I now had hand defined every `lua` function that's defined in the Native Plugin Library/Template in rust but still couldn't get the game to not crash and burn when loading the `dll`.
+However sadly this also meant, that my `dll` didn't actually want to build.
 See I assume for C++ to build the library it doesn't actually link the external symbols at compile time?
-I'm not sure though, I just know there's no lua lib/dll provided in there but the dll still builds.
+I'm not sure though, I just know there's no `lua` `lib`/`dll` provided in there but the `dll` still builds.
-The linker Cargo ran however, actually required that I have a lua dll present to build, so I gave it one.
+The linker ran by Cargo however, actually required that I have a `lua` `dll` present at compile time, so I gave it one.

-After comparing between the Borderless Window mod and mine however, I saw that the Borderless Window mod did in fact **not** have a lua dll included.
+After comparing between the Borderless Window mod and mine however, I saw that the Borderless Window mod did in fact **not** have a `lua` `dll` included.
 So I know I did something wrong.
-However I ignored this for now and simply commented out every use of lua functions I had in my code.
-I had to get the dll to load first, before I could worry about any of the linking issues.
+However I ignored this for now and simply commented out every use of `lua` functions I had in my code.
+I had to get the `dll` to load first, before I could worry about any of the linking issues.

 I wasn't really sure at which point it was failing and a look through the source code didn't really give me an indication.